blargleflargnif/blenderpython/README.md

 Note:
 ====================
-* addons_extern is a very useful folder, once set up, you can drop any addon in there & it's recognized.
+* addons_extern should be placed next to addons & addons contrib in "blender version"\2.75\scripts
-* This allows you to delete any scripts you don't need & repopulate with ones you like at any time.
+* some addons in the repo are hard coded to addons_extern folder

-* The added benifit of this is there's no need to mix in your favorite external addons into blenders addons folders, then have to find & replace for each new Blender version.
+* Update the addons_utils.py to activate addons_extern folder & paste into new blender scripts directory & your favorites are right there.
-* simply update the addons_utils.py to activate addons_extern folder & paste into new blender scripts directory & your favorites are right there.
+* addons_utils.py is found in the modules folder.

 Note 2:
 =====================